zsofiasomlai/pbx-group-security/content/roles/contract/technical-writer.md

     - Support the operations team with the documentation of incident responses and playbooks
     - Prepare instructions, blog posts, briefing documents
     - Liaise with SMEs to ensure clear, accurate, and complete documentation
-    - Research, collate, and disseminate technical information as required
     - Draft, copy-edit, review, and revise documentation